 All UGT Gene Names Currently Approved by the Committee

-All UGT genes that have been named and approved by the committee (up until the indicated date) and associated publicly available information are given in the following Excel spreadsheet.
+All UGT genes that have been named by the committee (up until the indicated date) and associated publicly available information are given in the following Excel spreadsheet.

 UGT Naming Guidelines